dario-nunez/GDATool/analytic-engine/README.md

 # Analytic Engine
 Performs analytics on a given dataset.
-It loads the data, performs groupbys, stores it in Elasticsearch and triggers the dashboard creation.
+It loads the data, cleans it, performs analytics, stores the results in Elasticsearch & AWS and triggers the dashboard creation process.

 ## Run (IDE virtual environment)